Ethics Review Committee (ERC)

-- Connects with the PMI Board Point of Contact, on an as needed basis, with questions or concerns.
+- Communicates with the PMI CPC on an as needed basis, with questions or concerns.

-- Guides the committee in accomplishing the mission and objectives detailed in the charter and in accordance with the established policies of the Institute.
-Keeps the committee focused.
+- Leads the committee in the accomplishment of the mission and objectives detailed in this charter and in accordance with the established policies of PMI.

-- Orients, at the first committee meeting, all committee members are fully oriented on the committee objectives, deliverables and roles/ responsibilities.
+- Orients, at the first committee meeting, all committee members on the committee objectives, deliverables and roles/ responsibilities.

 - Ensures all committee members are aware of and adhere to the processes and timing established by the PMI Board for placing items on the PMI Board agenda for discussion and deliberation, i.e., follow the PMI Board calendar; submit completed Board agenda form; ensure that committees have consensus approval of items before presentation to the PMI Board.

-- Develops meeting agendas, in coordination with the Executive Liaison, using the standard agenda template.
+- Develops meeting agendas using the standard agenda template.

 - Conducts meetings of the committee and directs the communication for committee matters.

-- Works to ensure that meeting notes capture consensus agreement items and follow-up actions of the committee using the standard meeting notes template.
+- Ensures that meeting notes capture consensus agreement items and follow-up actions of the committee.

 - Assigns tasks among the committee members, as necessary.

-- Promotes consistent participation and timely connection to all teleconference meetings and addresses non- productivity within the committee.
+- Promotes consistent participation and timely connection to all teleconference meetings and promptly addresses non- productivity within the committee.

-- Works with Executive Liaison to develop final reports, proposals and supporting documentation for the PMI Board and ensures the material presented to the PMI Board accurately reflects the work of the committee and is submitted in a timely fashion.
+- Develops final reports, proposals and supporting documentation, for the PMI Board and ensures the material presented to the Board accurately reflects the work of the committee within designated timelines.

-- Provides updates on ERC committee's deliverables at Executive Committee meetings as requested by the PMI Board Liaison.
+- Provides updates on ERC deliverables at Executive Committee meetings as requested by the CPC.

-- Represents the ERC committee at PMI Board meetings.
+- Represents the ERC at PMI Board meetings, as requested.

-- Works with the Executive Liaison to review the charter mid-year and offer recommendations to Executive Committee for updates to the following year's charter.
+- Works with the Executive Liaison to review the charter mid-year and to offer recommendations to Executive Committee for updates to the following year’s charter.

 - Maintains Vice Chair succession planning and transitions the incoming ERC Committee Chair into the role.